M1918 Browning automatic rifle: Belgium

 A variant known as the FN Modèle 1930 (or FN M^{le} 1930) was developed in 7.65×53mm Belgian Mauser by FN Herstal and adopted by the Belgian army.
 The FN M^{le} 1930 is basically a licensed copy of the Colt Automatic Machine Rifle, Model 1925 (R 75).
 The Mle 1930 has a different gas valve and a mechanical rate-reducing fire control mechanism designed by Dieudonné Saive, located in the trigger guard-pistol grip housing.
 Some of these FN rate reducer mechanisms and pistol grip housings were later purchased by Springfield Armory for evaluation and possible adoption on a replacement for the M1918.
 The weapon also had a hinged shoulder plate and was adapted for use on a tripod mount.

 In 1932, Belgium adopted a new version of the FN M^{le} 1930 allocated the service designation FN Modèle D (D—demontable or "removable"), which had a quick-change barrel, shoulder rest and a simplified take-down method for easier cleaning and maintenance.
 The barrel used a ratchet that served double duty as a handle for both the hot barrel and the gun as a whole.
 The Mle D was produced even after World War II in versions adapted for .30-06 Springfield (for Belgian service) and 7.92×57mm Mauser ammunition (for Egyptian service).
 The final variant in Belgian service was the Model DA1 chambered for the 7.62×51mm NATO cartridge and feeding from the 20-round magazines for the FN FAL battle rifle.

 France

-The MAS M^{le} 1922, a French prototype copy of the BAR.
+MAS Model 1922, a French prototype based on the Browning Automatic Rifle.

 In 1922, the French Army considered the introduction of the BAR or of the Fusil-mitrailleur MAS modèle 1922, a copy of the BAR produced by the Manufacture d'armes de Saint-Étienne.
 The FM 24/29 light machine gun was eventually adopted.
 Despite not being adopted, it received the German designation l.MG 117(f).